Can You Help Us With Photographs Of This Trek?

 The Mahuli Trek begins at the Mahuli Fort base.
 Here you can visit the local temple where you will find a map of the trek.
 Finish you darshan and start the trek early with an enthusiastic “Ganapathy Bappa Morya”

-Mahuli’s historical significance lies in the the various eras of rulers who have ruled here.
-Beginning with the Moghuls who created the fort, it came under rule of Nijamshahi dynasty in 1485.
+Mahuli’s historical significance lies in the various eras of rulers who have ruled here.
+Beginning with the Moghuls who created the fort, it came under the rule of Nijamshahi dynasty in 1485.
 It was later on won and sacrificed by Shivaji Raje twice, passing it back to Moghuls in the ‘treaty of Purandar’.
 In 1670, when Gaud was in charge of the fort, Marathas attacked the fort again, but ended up losing a gem, Sardar Kadam, later named ‘Sonare’ (Gold of Swarajya) by Chatrapati Shivaji Raje.
 By mid-1670, the fort was conquered by Moropant Pingle and added to Swarajya.
 Around 1,700 different climbing pinnacles surround this fort, making it a fort worth fighting so much for.
-It also is the highest fort in Thane district, and since a lot of the fortification still remains, it is quite an attraction for history lovers.
+It also is the highest fort in the Thane district, and since a lot of the fortification still remains, it is quite an attraction for history lovers.